vmchale/project-init/README.md

 | pi | Rust | 317.1 ms |
 | cookiecutter | Python | 10.10 ms |

+You can find a bash script to benchmark them in `bash/bench`

 Reasons to use pi:
   - Templates are smaller.
 Define files you need in a `.toml` rather than an